Bellepink02/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script to delete all regualar files with the .js extension in the current directory
+script to count the number of directories and sub-directory